pkmn/dmg/TESTING.md

-`inGens` calls `inGen` under the hood which calls a function with a `Scope` that includes helper functions for `calculate` / `Pokemon` / `Move` / etc which already have `gen: Generation` bound, allowing the developer not have to pass in a `gen` all over the place.
+`inGens` calls `inGen` under the hood which calls a function with a `Scope` that includes helper functions for `calculate` / `Pokemon` / `Move` / etc which already have `gen: Generation` bound, allowing the developer not to have to pass in a `gen` all over the place.
 Note: in general you should prefer `calculate` parsing instead of manually using `Pokemon` / `Move` calls, and in scenarios where that is not sufficient you should prefer `state = parse('...')` and then modify `state` directly.

 One 'gotcha' with multi-generational tests in general is that **the data types being referenced in the test must exist for the entirety of the generation range**.
-Amoung other implications, this
+Among other implications, this
 means:

 - tests with held items cannot include Generation 1
 - tests with abilities cannot include Generation 1 or 2
-- tests with Pokémon/Items/Abilities/Moves which were removed in Generation 8 will need to stop at Generation 7.
+- tests with Pokémon/items/abilities/moves which were removed in Generation 8 will need to stop at Generation 7.

 Tests with IVs/EVs still work in Generations 1 and 2, though they are a little artificial because it